nvpro-samples/vk_lod_clusters/docs/blas_sharing.md

 ![rendering of a scene made of lego bricks](blas_sharing_scene.jpg)

 Looking at the various statistics we can see that the overall frame time is greatly reduced from `5.9` to `1.6` milliseconds due to the very high reduction of BLAS builds.
 This also lowers the BLAS memory from `120 MB` to `7 MB`.
-Last but not least the required traversal tasks as well as render list usage
+Last but not least the required traversal tasks as well as render list usage is reduced by a factor of ten or more.

+While in this particular scene the render time is also a little bit less, because of the improved cache hits on a smaller set of BLASes, other scenes can see an increase in trace time.
+A small increase is more commonly expected, as the shared BLAS will cause objects afar to use more detail than necessary.
+This can be mitigated by introducing more than just one shared BLAS for different LoD levels.

 ![statistics of the rendered sample scene](blas_sharing_results.png)